 This post may include affiliate links.
 That means I may earn a small commission if you click and make a purchase.
 I only recommend products I know and trust.

-When it comes to your finances, your money habits can make or break you.
+When it comes to your finances, the patterns you create with your money can make or break you.

 Some habits are ones you consciously develop.
 Others are ones you just kind of fall into.